ALANVF/Raku-LLVM/README.md

 # Raku-LLVM
 Raku bindings for the LLVM that go beyond the C API (like it uses raku stuff).

-If you get some error saying that it can't read some file, then uh that wasn't supposed to happen (open an issue for it).
+~~If you get some error saying that it can't read some file, then uh that wasn't supposed to happen (open an issue for it).~~ Ok it's still broken.
+I'll probably have to restructure everything.

 Make sure that you have LLVM 7 installed (for now at least).